Marlay Park: Marlay House and Demesne

 The park occupies part of the original Marlay demesne which has its origins in the early eighteenth century.
 Thomas Taylor acquired about 12 hectares of land and built a house called 'The Grange'.
-David La Touche, first governor of the newly established Bank of Ireland, formerly the La Touche Bank, acquired the property in 1764 and extended the house.
+David La Touche, a slave owner and first governor of the newly established Bank of Ireland, formerly the La Touche Bank, acquired the property in 1764 and extended the house.
 He renamed it for his wife Elizabeth Marlay, daughter of George Marlay, Bishop of Dromore.
 The La Touches developed the property, rebuilding the house and outbuildings and enlarging the extent of the demesne by acquiring adjoining land in 1776, 1777 and 1785.
 At its greatest extent, the property amounted to 158 hectares.
 The house, a fine example of Georgian architecture, has many elaborate features including plasterwork by Michael Stapleton.

 Marlay was sold in 1864 to Robert Tedcastle, a well-known Dublin ship owner and coal merchant.
 He named one of his ships 'Marlay', which sank off Howth in 1902 with the loss of 15 lives.
 His family lived there until 1925 when Robert Ketton Love bought the house for £8,325.
 He lived there until his death in 1939.
 His son, Philip Love, a market gardener who was once one of Ireland's largest tomato producers, was also a racehorse breeder whose famous horse Larkspur won the 1962 Epsom Derby.
 He died in August 1970 and in 1972 it was bought by Dublin County Council for £500,000.
 The park was officially opened by Taoiseach, Liam Cosgrave on 29 June 1975.